ReadAlongs/Studio/README.md

 Run `readalongs -h` to confirm that installation was successful.

-If you installed the current development version with Git, you can also run the full test suite:
+If you installed the current development version with Git, you can also run the full test suite (requires installing the dev dependencies):

-    cd Studio/test
+    pip install -e .[dev]
-    python run.py dev
+    python test/run.py dev

 And you can download our [open samples on GitHub](https://github.com/ReadAlongs/OpenSamples) to run your first alignments.